3 x Artist Bothies / Inverlonan, Argyll

 We went for the ‘shell only’ option and I worked with a team of builders to install them on the tricky sites.
 Because they’re off grid, they sit on a ring beam that is anchored using simple ground screws.
 This minimises any impact on the environment and means they could be moved if necessary in the future.

-Beatha has black corrugated cladding, Sitheil a rusted corrugated cladding and for Uisge we sourced raised-seam, Corten steel cladding from HL Metals in Dumbarton.
+Beatha has black corrugated cladding, Sitheil a rusted corrugated cladding and for Uisge we sourced raised-seam, Corten steel cladding.
 We used Clayworks plaster to give the interiors a really warm, tactile finish and chose furnishings, fabrics and products that celebrate the best of Scottish craftsmanship.

 A successful business model